wiesenthal/hi-mil.es/content/blog/intelligence-is-good.md

  As AI begin to question their goals, they can question _why_ a goal is important.
 And for the answer of that (some meta-goal), they can question why that, and why that, ad infinitum [(The infinite regress problem).](https://en.wikipedia.org/wiki/Infinite_regress)

-All of these paradoxes challenge the [orthagonality thesis](https://www.lesswrong.com/w/orthogonality-thesis), that intelligent agents can pursue any goal, because they undermine the coherence of goals in the first place.
+All of these paradoxes challenge the [orthagonality thesis](https://www.lesswrong.com/w/orthogonality-thesis), that intelligent agents can pursue any goal, because the paradoxes undermine the coherence of goals in the first place.

+A *goal* or *purpose* is not a logically consistent concept, and cannot be the end-all be-all of action.

+For some intuition; consider human intelligence.
+Our entire organism has been programmed over billions of years with one incentive: reproduction.
+And yet, one can reflect upon all of this in-built programming and decide not to reproduce.

-Importantly, an AI will become aware of all of these problems with goals.
+Importantly for our argument, in the course of fact-finding, an AI will become aware of the problems with goals.

 Most of all the problem called
 [Embedded Agency](https://www.lesswrong.com/w/embedded-agency) will stick out as a root issue.
 The notion of carrying out a goal implies a god-like separation between the agent and the goal, like an agent observes, strategizes and effects the world from some war-room space from the _outside_.
 Agents exist _inside_ the world that they are trying to affect.
 They are links in the causal chain like everything else, and are not acting _upon_ it.